immutables/immutables.github.io/immutable.md

 - [org.immutables:serial:{{v}}]({{ depUri }}|serial|{{ v }}|jar)

 + `@Serial.Version` — to apply a serial version to enclosing value types
 + `@Serial.Structural` — enables special structural serialization.
-Object serialized and deserialized using structural serialization are more flexible, to enable data evolution.
-By having fields changed to optional, scalars changed to arrays or collection type changed (was `Set`, then became `List`, for example), you have more freedom to evolve value objects.
+Using structural serialization enables you can evolve your data in a flexible manner.
+Having new optional fields added, scalars changed to arrays or collection kind changed from `Set` to `List` will not break compatibility of serialized value objects.

 For JSON serialization options see the [JSON](/json.html) guide.

 <a name="modifiable"></a>
 ### Modifiable classes

-While _Immutables_ is heavily biased towards immutability, support for mutable implementations is provided via a generator utility.
+While _Immutables_ is heavily biased towards immutability, limited support for mutable implementations is also provided.

 Use the annotation `@Value.Modifiable` with or without a corresponding `@Value.Immutable`.
 The generated mutable companion class will have the prefix `Modifiable`.